At-Sea Operations Framework

 The joint benchmark tool will consider the specificities of the seafood sector and the special nature of work in food harvesting.
 The criteria are underpinned by the International Labour Organization (ILO) Conventions and Recommendations, the UN Guiding Principles, and aligned with the CGF’s Priority Industry Principles on Forced Labour.

-As part of our commitment to transparency and open stakeholder engagement throughout the process, we invite all our stakeholders to participate in this public consultation.
+As part of our commitment to transparency and open stakeholder engagement throughout the process, we invited all our stakeholders to participate in this public consultation.

-Stakeholders can provide comments to any of the following draft Framework documents:
+Stakeholders provided comments on the following draft framework documents:

 Learn more about: